maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     # Tell your app to use Mobvious::Manager as Rack middleware.
     config.middleware.use Mobvious::Manager

-This as well in Rails 3.x if you haven't done so already per the Compass set up:
+In Rails 3.x, if you haven't done so already per the Compass set up, also add the following to `application.rb`:

     # Precompile *all* assets, except those that start with underscore per:
     # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/